maxofn/ESA_GAS/README.md

 Below, we demonstrate the approach by computing a nowcast for the monthly gas demand of March 2024 in Slovenia.
-As of March 31, 2024, the official gas demand of Slovenia was available unitl February 2024.
+As of March 31, 2024, the official gas demand of Slovenia was available until February 2024.

 ### Define Time Window